jeffersonvivanco/WebProgrammingNotes/notes/javascript_notes.md

 If I had written the argument to `map` using the `function` keyword, the code wouldn't work.

 #### Prototypes
-In addition to their set properties, most objects also have also have a *prototype*.
+In addition to their set properties, most objects also have a *prototype*.
 A prototype is another object that is used as a fallback source of properties.
 When an object gets a request for a property that it doesn't have, its prototype will be searched for the property, then the prototype's prototype, and so on.